 The /etc/selinux/config configuration file also controls what policy is active on the system.
 SELinux allows for multiple policies to be installed on the system, but only one policy may be active at any given time.
 At present, two kinds of SELinux policy exist: targeted and strict.
 The targeted policy is designed as a policy where most processes operate without restrictions, and only specific services are placed into distinct security domains that are confined by the policy.
 For example, the user would run in a completely unconfined domain while the named daemon or apache daemon would run in a specific domain tailored to its operation.
 The strict policy is designed as a policy where all processes are partitioned into fine-grained security domains and confined by policy.
 It is anticipated in the future that other policies will be created (Multi-Level Security for example).
 You can define which policy you will run by setting the SELINUXTYPE environment variable within /etc/selinux/config.
 The corresponding policy configuration for each such policy must be installed in the /etc/selinux/SELINUXTYPE/ directories.

 A given SELinux policy can be customized further based on a set of compile-time tunable options and a set of runtime policy booleans. system-config-selinux allows customization of these booleans and tunables.

 Many domains that are protected by SELinux also include selinux man pages explainging how to customize their policy.

+All files, directories, devices ... have a security context/label associated with them.
+These context are stored in the extended attributes of the file system.
 Problems with SELinux often arise from the file system being mislabeled.
 This can be caused by booting the machine with a non selinux kernel.
 If you see an error message containing file_t, that is usually a good indicator that you have a serious problem with file system labeling.

 The best way to relabel the file system is to create the flag file /.autorelabel and reboot. system-config-selinux, also has this capability.
 The restorcon/fixfiles commands are also available for relabeling files.